 - See how to be strategic in your use of social media

 - Set up personal routines, augmented by automation, for monitoring news and ideas from specific research areas.

 The course is relevant for both beginners and experienced users.

 16 November + 30 November 2022, both days from 09:00 to 13:00

 There is more information and you sign up for this course here.

 “Very ‘hands on’.
 I will definitely recommend this to other PhD students.”

 Does your department, faculty or university need to boost its researchers’ international impact?
 My workshops in social media introduce researchers to the systematic use of Twitter, LinkedIn and other specialized social media and tracking applications.
 All Mike Young Academy workshops are bespoke and custom-fitted to specific scientific fields.
-In the event of lockdown in connection with Covid-19, workshops are easily moved online as a combination of video-conferenced live-sessions with group ‘breakout’ rooms, individual feedback, and homework.
+Workshops can be held in-person, or online as a combination of video-conferenced live-sessions with group ‘breakout’ rooms, individual feedback, and homework.